Dan J. Harkey

 Propaganda, a potent force that thrives on a simple yet powerful principle: repeat a lie often enough, and it begins to feel true.
 This isn’t just a political tactic—it’s a psychological phenomenon deeply rooted in how our brains process information.
 Understanding why repetition works—and how to counter it—is not just important, but urgent in today’s media-saturated world.

-What Does It Really Mean to Be Purpose-Driven?
+Purpose-Driven: What Does It Really Mean

 We hear it all the time: “I’m purpose-driven.”
 But what does that mean in practice?